Alice Springs Capital of the Outback

 Nestled between the East and West MacDonnell Ranges, ‘Alice’ is famous for its beautiful desert landscapes, colourful outback characters, opportunities for adventure and a strong Aboriginal culture.

-Drop in to the Royal Flying Doctor Service, which supports an area of more than 7 million square kilometres then learn about Alice Springs’s plants, animals and landscapes at the Alice Springs Desert Park or the Alice Springs Reptile Centre.
+Drop in to the Royal Flying Doctor Service, which supports an area of more than 7 million square kilometres.
+Learn about Alice Springs’ plants, animals and landscapes at the Alice Springs Desert Park or the Reptile Centre.
 Head just out of town to cuddle a baby kangaroo at the Kangaroo Sanctuary.

 The West and East MacDonnell Ranges stretch out either side of Alice Springs and are a must-visit on your trip to the Red Centre.

 Join a tour or drive yourself to explore the West MacDonnell Ranges, famous for their postcard-like scenery, world-class hikes, swimming holes and natural treasures.

 See black-footed rock wallabies near the permanent waterhole at Simpsons Gap.
 At noon, watch the walls of Standley Chasm glow bright red.
 Swim in natural swimming holes at Ellery Creek Big Hole, Ormiston Gorge, Glen Helen and Redbank Gorge.
 And visit the Ochre Pits, which desert Aboriginal people once used as a quarry for ochre pigments.

 Head east from Alice to explore the East MacDonnell Ranges.

 Further along in N’Dhala Gorge (4WD only from here), see more than 5,000 ancient rock carvings.
 Wander around the ruins of Central Australia’s first town at the Arltunga Historical Reserve, the site of a gold rush in the 1880s.
 Head a little further east to explore pretty Ruby Gap, where tiny garnets were once found.